 It is at this time that most of the problems arise.
 Some people assume that young wildlife they have found are abandoned.
 They believe that the young animals are helpless and need to be saved.
 In nearly all cases, this is a mistake: the young animals are neither abandoned nor orphaned.

-Those well-meant acts of kindness tend to have the opposite result.
+Wildlife almost never needs intervention from humans.
+Those well-meant acts of kindness almost always have the opposite result.
 Instead of being left to learn their place in the world, young wildlife are removed from the wild and denied important natural learning experiences.
 Worse, most people quickly find that they do not really know how to care for young wildlife, and many of the animals soon die in the hands of these well-meaning people.
 Of course, this can be prevented if young wildlife are not taken from the wild in the first place.

 Young wildlife that survives human care missed the natural experiences that would enable them to fend for themselves.
 When these animals are released back into the wild they have a reduced ability to survive.
 It is difficult for them to function, as they should in the natural world.
 Their ability to find natural foods and cover is impaired, thereby reducing chances of survival.
 Further, they may be thrust as unwelcome intruders into the home range of another member of their species.
 Often, the care given to young wildlife unavoidably results in some attachment to humans.
 Upon release to the wild, those animals generally have little fear of people.
 Some wildlife species return to places where people live, only to be attacked by domestic animals or hit by cars.
 Some become nuisances, getting into stored food, trashcans or dwellings.
 People have also been injured by once-tamed wildlife.